shyamvis/ACT-COVID-Ontology/ontology/README.md

 WHERE c_synonym_cd = 'N' and c_basecode is not null
   and c_dimcode is not null and trim(lower(c_tablename)) = 'concept_dimension';
 ```
+Note for SQL Server: User `VARCHAR(50)` instead of `VARCHAR2(50)`.
-6. Install new AdapterMappingCovidAllMay31.csv file in /opt/shrine/tomcat/lib make sure filename matches the name referenced in shrine.conf
+6. Install new AdapterMappingCovidAllJun1.csv file in `/opt/shrine/tomcat/lib`, making sure filename matches the name referenced in shrine.conf

   ```adapterMappingsFileName = "AdapterMappingCovidAllJun1.csv"```